Stan Jolley

 Stanford Jolley, Jr. (May 17, 1926 - June 4, 2012), known as Stan Jolley, was an American art director and production designer, originally employed by Walt Disney Studios before he struck out on his own.

-In an unusual reprise of a crew role, Jolley was the production designer for the Quinn Martin TV series The FBI, and then over a decade later for the updated series Today's FBI, produced by Martin's longtime competitor David Gerber.
+In an unusual reprise of a crew role, Jolley was the production designer for the Quinn Martin TV series The F.B.I., and then over a decade later for the updated series Today's FBI, produced by Martin's longtime competitor David Gerber.

 He was nominated for an Academy Award in the category Best Art Direction for the 1985 film Witness.

 His father was actor I. Stanford Jolley.

 Stan Jolley died of gastric cancer in 2012, aged 86.